Cheese Apprentice – Full Season 2018

 About Edgwick Farm: Edgwick Farm is a farmstead goat micro-dairy and creamery located in the Hudson Valley of New York and operated by the husband-wife team of Dan and Talitha Jones.
 Our primary products are fresh soft goat cheese and pasteurized bottled goat milk.
 In addition, we craft an aged cheddar, an aged ale washed tomme, an aged Greek style feta and a variety of bloomy rinds.
 We are certified to offer raw goat milk for sale at the farm.
 We strive to bring a high quality handcrafted all natural cheese directly from our farm to the consumer’s table.
 We view ourselves as partners with our customers, our employees, our community, and our environment and we take personal responsibility in our actions toward each.
 While remaining small and limiting our growth to the milk we can sustainably produce on our own farm with our goat herd, we aim to be regionally recognized in the Hudson Valley, capitalizing on the sustained interest in fresh all natural local food.
 In answering the public’s growing clamor for distinctive local cuisine with depth of flavor, we maintain safety standards and processes that will insure production of milk and cheeses that are as nutritious and safe to consume as they are flavorful.
 Our goal is sustainable growth, annual profitability and promoting the value of small scale production of local food.

-2017 Creamery Apprentice: This apprenticeship is a full immersion into the operation of our farmstead creamery with full transparency of all we do here.
+2018 Creamery Apprentice: This apprenticeship is a full immersion into the operation of our farmstead creamery with full transparency of all we do here.
 The training and exposure builds in complexity, starting with affinage, cleaning dishes, maintenance projects and fresh cheese making techniques, and building towards learning our creamery’s full range of cheeses.
 Additionally, the apprentice will be fully trained and exposed to bottling and sale of raw goat milk and pasteurized goat milk.
-The apprentice is also responsible for prepping our wholesale and distribution customers and farmer’s markets.
-From February to April, the apprentice will participate in our farm tours which include cheese tastings and answering cheesemaking questions.
+The apprentice is also responsible for prepping cheese and milk for our wholesale and distribution customers and farmer’s markets.
+From February to April, the apprentice will participate in our farm tours which include cheese tastings and answering cheese making questions.
 Starting in the spring, the apprentice will manage one or two farmer’s market tables where he/she will market and sell Edgwick Farm milk and cheeses directly to the customer.
+When cheese making slows down in the fall, the apprentice will have the opportunity to take part in the milking procedures and be introduced to the goat dairying end of the business.

-- Compensation: Room and board, plus stipend of $150/week, with opportunity for raises up to $250/week upon successful mastery of assigned tasks.
+- Compensation: Room and board, plus starting stipend of $150/week, with opportunity for raises up to $250/week upon successful mastery of assigned tasks.
 Every month we will review your progress with you and decide on a stipend increase.
+The stipend is paid through our bi-weekly payroll and taxable.
+Apprentice is fully covered by workers compensation insurance.

 - Schedule: 50-60 hours/week over 6 days, with Mondays as day off.
 You must come expecting to work this amount.
 If you have any doubts about being able to physically or mentally handle this schedule and to do it with enthusiasm, then this position is not for you.

 Living on the Farm: The apprentice will live at Edgwick Farm in Cornwall, New York.
 The farm sits in the Hudson Valley, surrounded by gorgeous views, hiking, biking and kayaking opportunities right at our door.
 Cornwall is a quaint Norman Rockwell type town with some restaurants and stores and one fantastic coffee shop.
 Surrounding communities offer all other amenities so a vehicle is recommended.
 New York City is an hour and a half away and easily accessible by bus or train.
-The apprentice will have a private small cottage adjacent to the creamery with one bedroom, a bathroom with shower stall, small sitting area and kitchen as well as a nice deck and fire pit.
-Electric service and propane heat are provided, cable and internet service is not but can be purchased by apprentice.
+The apprentice will have a private small cottage adjacent to the creamery with one bedroom, a bathroom with shower stall, small sitting area and kitchen as well as a nice deck and fire pit (similar rentals in our area go for $1000 to $1500 per month).
+Electric service and propane heat are provided.
+Wi-Fi is available.
 Apprentice is responsible for upkeep of cottage.
 Upkeep includes: trash disposal, composting, recycling, sweeping, mopping, dusting, cleaning the fridge, weed eating, mowing etc. As we have inspectors, guests, and tours at the farm, you will be expected to keep the cottage area neat and clean on your own time.

 Meals and Breaks: Meals are not provided nor scheduled at a particular time.
 Lunch can be taken at a time that fits best with your individual schedule.
 You will be responsible for being aware of your individual tasks and determining the best time to eat.
 The allotted time for lunch is 1 hour.